£1 tickets to the royal residences

 Are there other discounts available?

-The King’s Galleries will continue to offer a range of concessionary rates, while visitors who purchase standard tickets directly from Royal Collection Trust can convert them into a 1-Year Pass, allowing free re-entry for 12 months.
+The royal residences and The King’s Galleries will continue to offer a range of concessionary rates, and visitors who purchase standard tickets directly from us can convert them into a 1-Year Pass, allowing free re-entry for 12 months.

 Plan your visit